AllenCompSci/Galaga2.0/README.md

 Indhar 2/2: finished sound code, trying to implement sound with main graphics class or make driver class to call sound class

 Omar 2/2: Enemy Class/Function template set, need to implement files and move into it (Side Note: Use random num gen (Math.random()) for random enemy movement

+Anuj 2/2: Searched for new methods and worked on powerpoint more